 - An unprecedented opportunity for students and industry executives

-to build relationships that could lead to future careers with an Indiana logistics company.
+to build relationships that could lead to future careers with an Indiana logistics company or an Advanced Manufacturing Company.

 To learn more, contact Sarah Harrison